Corbeno/Idleon-Api-Downloader/README.md

 Whether you are trying to use the extension to paste into a spreadsheet or creating a whole new tool for people to use, if you are running into any issues please feel free to reach out to me on the official Idleon discord.
 I appreciate people who find bugs!

 You can also create an issue right here in Github if you like.
-Simply create a new issue in the "issues" tab at the top of this page!
+Simply create a new issue in the "issues" tab at the top of this page.

 If you are having issues directly following an update to Idleon, chances are that I'm already working on the fix.
 Please be patient, but still feel free to message me or create a Github issue if you would like!